 p.s.I have since figured out a super easy way to move the table through a doorway without disassembly: stand it on end and move it on a flat furniture dolly putting the right legs through the door then then the left legs, easy-peasy.
 If the table ends up living in the entryway (what we are now calling room 49), it will be moved there with this technique.

 Friends, Makers, Quelab Supporters!

-Come celebrate the new year and our impending new space!
-We will be holding the first general meeting of the new year on 6th of January at 4:30pm.
-Please take a look at the agenda of the items we will be discussing, and if you have any suggestions for the agenda, please leave a comment here, or speak with a board member.
+We will be holding our next general meeting on 8th of December at 4:30pm MDT.
+Please take a look at the agenda of the items we will be discussing, and if you have any suggestions for the agenda, please speak with a board member.

 This is an important meeting, because it is the first part of the planning sessions for setting the goals that Quelab will have in 2014.
 This is the best time to come and see what we can do, and to set the focus that the board will support for the coming year.
 Additionally, we will be reviewing the bylaws for the space, taking volunteers for the positions that the new space will need to have to run smoothly, and then he planning itself.

 Last year, we identified a need to move to a larger space.
 The board make that a priority, and Quelab as a whole made it happen.
 Where should we go from here?
 Let us know what you want Quelab to be for 2014!
 In fact, this meeting is so large, we have to split it in two… the items we don’t get to this month will be carried over into next month, and we will get the whole thing done.
 Just to look at what we did last year, check out part one and part two from the minutes.